chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 how you change it over time, it's got your back.
 You can't introduce this kind of bug.

-42:03 SHARON: So the first project sounds really cool.
-If people want to learn more or get involved - if you're into the whole languages, memory kind of thing
-- where can people go to learn more?
+42:03 SHARON: So this Rust project sounds really cool.
+If people want to learn more or get involved - if you're into the whole languages, memory safety kind of thing - where can people go to learn more?

 42:09 DANA: So if you're interested in helping out with our Rust experiment, then you can look for us in the Rust channel on Slack.
 If you're interested in C++ language stuff, you can find us in the CXX channel on Slack, as well.
-As well as the same CXX@chromium.org mailing list.
-And there is, of course, the rust-dev@chromium.org mailing list if you want to use email to reach us as well.
+As well as the [cxx@chromium.org] mailing list.
+And there is, of course, the [rust-dev@chromium.org] mailing list if you want to use email to reach us as well.

 42:44 SHARON: Thank you very much, Dana.
 There will be notes from all of this